JENNIFER L. FAVELL, M.A.x 2, LPC, PhD.

 B.A.Developmental Psychology, Stanford University, Palo Alto, CA

 Licensed Professional Counselor (LPC in Colorado).
 Psychotherapy practice.
 Crime Victims Compensation.
-EMDR, Trauma, PTSD, Grief, 18 year olds-elders, individuals, couples, and families.
+EMDR, Trauma, PTSD, Grief, 18 year olds-elders, individuals.
 Co-parenting, parent education.
 Advocacy.
 Difficult relationships.
 Depression, anxiety, stress management, sexual, physical, emotional abuse, career challenges.

 2014-15 Instructor, Psychology, Front Range Community College.
 Design curricula, teach introductory psychology course, use D2L and technology, support students.